ofa-/windguru/README.md

 --------------

-The webapp works on most modern browsers, provided svg and local storage are soported.
+The webapp works on most modern browsers, provided svg and local storage are supported.

-Android mobile-device users, please use a browser that has svg support;
+Android mobile-device users, please use a browser that has svg support, for example opera-mobile; the default browser does not like svg.
-that is, use a non-default browser.

 How and when forecasts are fetched